-To include the name of Shri B.B.
-Vyas, Advisor to Hon'ble Governor (I/C Finance) 5.3. of Jammu & Kashmir in Annexure I of the Minutes (which contains the names of the Hon'ble Ministers attending the Meeting) with the following note: 'The representative from Jammu & Kashmir attended the Meeting on behalf of the Hon'ble Governor of Jammu & Kashmir.
-The matter regarding exact status of the Advisor to the Governor in the GST Council was under consideration in consultation with the Union Ministry of Law'.
+Annexure I of the Minutes (which contains the names of the Hon'ble Ministers attending the Meeting) with the following note: 'The representative from Jammu & Kashmir attended the Meeting on behalf of the Hon'ble Governor of Jammu & Kashmir.
+The matter regarding exact status of the Advisor to the Hon'ble Governor (I/C Finance) in the GST Council was under consideration in consultation with the Union Ministry of Law'.